refinedev/refine/documentation/docs/api-reference/mui/introduction/index.md

 ## Notifications

 Material UI has its own notification elements but lacks the notification management solution.
 As [recommended by the Material UI's documentation](https://mui.com/material-ui/react-snackbar/#notistack); Refine's integration provides a notification provider which uses `notistack` package under the hood.
-This integration is provided by the `notificationProvider` exported from the `@refinedev/mui` package which can be directly used in the [`notificationProvider`](/docs/api-reference/core/components/refine-config/#notificationprovider) prop of the `<Refine>` component.
+This integration is provided by the `notificationProvider` exported from the `@refinedev/mui` package which can be directly used in the [`notificationProvider`](/docs/api-reference/core/components/refine-config/#notificationprovider) prop of the `<Refine />` component.

 ```tsx title="app.tsx"
 import { Refine } from "@refinedev/core";